cqxmzz/OS-hmwk6/README.md

 First we setup a couple of symlinks, they are packed into one file

 ```
-w4118@w4118:~/hmwk6-prog$ ./slloop.sh
+w4118@w4118:~/hmwk6-prog$ ./loop.sh
 ```

-If we do not have hmwk6 directory we need below additional step to create one)
+If we do not have hmwk6 directory we need below additional step to create one

 ```
 w4118@w4118:~/hmwk6-prog$ adb shell mkdir /data/misc/hmwk6